fbpx

 16:06 10 Jun 22

-My experience with Solar Energy was A+ with Convert SolarTony was great and very helpful; he gave me an awesome deal... which was much better than anyone in the solar market.
+My experience with Solar Energy was A+ with Convert SolarTony was great and very helpful; he gave me an awesome deal which was much better than anyone in the solar market.
 He explained everything and showed comparative data from the start and handled our 1,000+ questions that we had.Convert solar team did an awesome job installing the panels; the crew was very professional and walked me through the entire process during installation and adjusted the solar panel according to the way we were anticipating.
 Overall, this project required very little from me once I made the initial choices and was managed well from start to finish.
 The timelines were met, the build was fast, and it looks good.
 The quality of consulting and professionalism were excellent.
 The electrician also conducted excellent work (wiring the panel) and explaining all the information.
 The best part, they also cleaned up everything (inside and outside) the house after installation (left no debris behind).
 We are happy with the installation and looking forward to many years of solar bliss.
 I would recommend Tony for Solar needs and his team to anyone.
 Thank you to everyone on the team.
-Great job!read more
+Great job!

 Joe and Amal Hall